 4. It’s an ancient fruit.

-The yumberry has been cultivated in China for over 2,000 years.
-The trees are so stunning that they still grow along streets as natural decor.
+The yumberry has been grown in China for over 2,000 years.
+The trees are beautiful and still grow along streets as natural decor.

 5. Yumberry is a new name.

 Yumberry is a relatively new moniker for this delicate fruit.
 In 2003, a garden products importer from Indiana named Charles Stenftenagel gave it the nickname yumberry to describe the flavor.

 In this New York Times article, Stenftenagel shares that yang-mei in Chinese dialect is pronounced “yang-mee,” which sounds a little like “yummy,” so that’s where he got the idea to coin the fruit “yumberry.”

 There are over 100 types of yumberries that are grown all over the world.
 That’s why there are so many different names for it and why you might find it called different things depending on where it’s grown.

 It has been used in traditional Chinese medicine for over 1,000 years.
 It was used as an astringent, antidote, and anti-diarrheal agent.

 They are also referred to as “monkey face fruit” in China because the fruit’s shape looks like a monkey’s face.